How to Be an Ally for the Deaf Community

 - People who are deaf cannot talk.

 By recognizing misconceptions, you’ll be able to avoid them — and treat people with hearing loss appropriately and pleasantly.

 Support in the Workplace

 Equal opportunity in the workplace is not possible unless your deaf colleagues have proper accommodations.
-Workplace barriers exist, and because of this, employers and organizations must act approriately.
+Workplace barriers exist, and because of this, employers and organizations must act appropriately.
 Supervisors, make sure your hard-of-hearing colleagues are supported.
-Below are a few workplace accomodations for employers to consider:
+Below are a few workplace accommodations for employers to consider:

 - Workplace training

 - Smart technology with speech to text or text to speech

 - Real time captioning for live events or meetings.

 - Telecommunication equipment

 We should always encourage learning from different perspectives, experiences, and identities.
 Sometimes we need to educate others about how to be a good ally.
 Hearing allies can play an important role and help empower the Deaf community.